croct-tech/plug-js/docs/patch.md

 This reference documents all methods available in the Patch API and explains in detail how these methods work.

-A patch allows you to modify a particular entity, such as a user or session profile, without knowing its current state.
+A patch allows you to modify a particular entity, such as user profiles or session attributes, without knowing its current state.

 The processing performed by a patch is atomic to prevent the entity from ending up in an inconsistent state -- either all operations are applied or none.